cnosdb/docs/docs/en/latest/reference/sql.md

     +------------------------------------------------------+
     | [69, 78, 62, 79, 53, 72, 71, 69, 80, 74, 70, 70, 70] |
     +------------------------------------------------------+

+#### Note

-**Note**: The aggregate function result cannot be returned in CSV format.
+The aggregate function result cannot be returned in CSV format.

 ### FIRST